-Article I: Computer Science: We hold these truths to be self-evident, that all nerds are created equal, that they are endowed by their brains with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Asimov’s Law of Robotics.
+Article I: Computer Science: We hold these truths to be self-evident, that all coders are created equal, that they are endowed by their brains with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Asimov’s Law of Robotics.

 “A robot may not injure a human being or, through inaction, allow a human being to come to harm.
 A robot must obey orders given it by human beings except where such orders would conflict with the First Law.
 A robot must protect its own existence as long as such protection does not conflict with the First or Second Law.”
 (Isaac Asimov)

-Section 1: Confederation of Computer Aficionados’
+Section 1: Confederation of Computer Aficionados

 Section 2: The Confederation Will Abide by Set Guidelines Agreed Upon Below